 What will I learn?

-• Systems Management for Medical Devices - A detailed overview of Project Management techniques and methods applied to medical devices and the integration of medical device Design Controls from 21 CFR820.30.
+• Systems Management for Medical Devices - This course focuses on Project Management techniques and methods applied to medical devices and the integration of medical device Design Controls from 21 CFR820.30.
 General knowledge from the field of Project Management will be conveyed from the perspective of engineering or science personnel in the industrial medical field, particularly with regard to FDA Quality System Regulations (QSR), ISO 13485 guidelines, and Good Clinical Practices (GCP's) for running clinical trials.
 Students will also take part in practical problem solving simulations based on real-world examples of medical device project anomalies.
 The combination of specialized project management knowledge for a heavily regulated area and realistic classroom simulation will provide a basis for those interested in commercial medical device development.

-• Medical Device Development - A detailed overview of medical device development from a realistic industrial and academic perspective.
+• Medical Device Development - This course focuses on medical device development from a realistic industrial and academic perspective.
 The processes used in corporations and academic laboratories to conceive and develop devices will be explored from a research, regulatory, clinical, QA/QC, marketing, engineering, and legal perspective under the umbrella of project management techniques.
 Material will be presented as an aide to students who wish to decide on careers in either industry or academia.

 Why study Biomedical Device Development at NJIT?